Athena Cinema: Current ownership and operation

 The students and the committee decided that the Athena should continue as a movie theater and that the College of Fine Arts should run it.
-“Other recommendations included improving marketing, exploring linkages to the academic enterprise, connecting with more students, co-promoting with uptown businesses, looking at new programming that has community appeal and giving the theater a different niche than other local movie houses.”
+"Other recommendations included improving marketing, exploring linkages to the academic enterprise, connecting with more students, co-promoting with uptown businesses, looking at new programming that has community appeal and giving the theater a different niche than other local movie houses."

 On September 19, 2008 the Athena reopened under the management of the College of Fine Arts and began screening art house as well as international films.

 The current director is Alexandra Kamody, an Ohio University alum and former student worker.
 The Athena is staffed with over 40 students, paid through Federal Work Study.

+Since 1973, the theater has also been the host for the annual Athens International Film + Video Festival (AIFVF).

 History

 The Majestic, now known as the Athena, opened up in 1915 when the Bethel grocery store was evicted.
-The movie theater began showing movies that all the stars were in.
+The first film shown at the theater was Cinderella, starring Mary Pickford.
 The theater was such a low price, at 5 cents for a “four reeler movie”, that people would rather go to the theater than spend more money seeing something at an expensive opera house.
-The theater was getting in all the most popular movies from “Etta of the Footlights” and “A Good Little Devil”.
+The theater was getting in all the most popular movies from Etta of the Footlights to A Good Little Devil.
 The theater wanted to keep its prices low and show first run movies for their low price of 5 cents to please their Athens customers.
 The theater wasn't without its problems though.

 People of Ohio weren't ready for some of the more risqué movies.
-In Ohio, “The Birth of a Nation” was not allowed to be shown.
-It took the Ohio Board of Censors two years to allow it, and even then you had to travel to either Columbus or Cincinnati to view it.
-Another movie that was fairly risqué and caused problems at the Athena was Theda Bara's “Sin”.
-The only way the movie was able to be shown, and get past the Censor board, was to play off the movie that it was a depiction of what would happen if one commits a sin and also a study of human behavior.
+In Ohio, The Birth of a Nation was not allowed to be shown.
+It took the Ohio Board of Censors two years to allow it, and even then, patrons had to travel to either Columbus or Cincinnati to view it.
+Another movie that was fairly risqué and caused problems at the Athena was Theda Bara's Sin.
+The only way the movie was able to be shown, and get past the Censor board, was to play off the movie that it was a depiction of what would happen if one committed a sin and also a study of human behavior.